40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 That being said, these Maui helicopter tours focus solely on seeing the best of Haleakalā, the Hāna Rainforest, and the West Maui Mountains.

-Moreover, if you’re trying to decide which helicopter tour is right for you, I would say that my personal preference is the Molokai sea cliffs.
-That’s just one person’s opinion, but there’s nothing quite like a flight along the tallest sea cliffs in the world!
-However, I don’t want to discount how insanely beautiful the Hāna Rainforest and Haleakalā is from above, so maybe, it’s really a coin toss.
+All being said, I would say that my personal preference is the Molokai sea cliffs, if you’re trying to decide which helicopter tour is right for you.
+That’s just one person’s opinion, but there is simply nothing quite like a flight along the tallest sea cliffs in the world.
+However, I don’t want to discount how insanely beautiful the Hāna Rainforest and Haleakalā is from above, so if you were to ask someone else, it’s really a coin toss.

 Distance: 1.2 miles / 1.9 km